timoklimmer/lightning-aml-v2/README.md

 5. Run any of the `train_*.yaml` files by clicking the Azure ML icon on top right in VS.Code to train a model in AzureML.
 Note that you need the Azure Machine Learning extension installed in VS.Code to make this button available.
 Alternatively, run a `az ml job create -g <resource_group> -w <workspace> --file <yaml file> --stream` command in your command line.
-To debug, you can use VS.Code's launch configurations, e. g. `Debug local DDP`.
+Please note that
+   Nebula currently only exists in curated ACPT environment on Azure therefore it won't be possible to run scripts without using one of the ACPT containers.

 7. Open Azure ML Studio / Jobs and watch the training job progress.